rapidsai/raft/docs/source/raft_ann_benchmarks.md

 python scripts/ann-benchmarks/plot.py --result-csv out.csv
 ```

+Configuration files already exist for the following list of the million-scale datasets.
+These all work `out-of-the-box` with the `--dataset` argument.
+Other million-scale datasets from `ann-benchmarks.com` will work, but will require a json configuration file to be created in `bench/ann/conf`.
+- `deep-image-96-angular`
+- `fashion-mnist-784-euclidean`
+- `glove-50-angular`
+- `glove-100-angular`
+- `lastfm-65-angular`
+- `mnist-784-euclidean`
+- `nytimes-256-angular`
+- `sift-128-euclidean`

 ### End-to-end example: Billion-scale
 `scripts/get_dataset.py` cannot be used to download the [billion-scale datasets](ann_benchmarks_dataset.md#billion-scale)
 because they are so large.
 You should instead use our billion-scale datasets guide to download and prepare them.